robe16/jarvis.documentation/README.md

 Design documentation to compliment Jarvis service modules.

-This repository is used for documenting the end to end solution (via the Wiki) and managing the project (via the Projects sections).
+This repository is used for documenting the end to end solution (via the Wiki) and managing the project (via the Projects section).

 Links to individuals repositories as follows:
 * [Webserver](https://github.com/robe16/jarvis.webserver)